MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Volume-License.md

 Windows IoT Enterprise LTSC is now available through [Volume Licensing](https://www.microsoft.com/licensing/how-to-buy/how-to-buy) in addition to original equipment manufacturer preinstallation on a specialized device.
 Volume licensing is available to customers who purchase software under various volume programs (such as [Open](https://www.microsoft.com/Licensing/licensing-programs/open-license) and [Select](https://www.microsoft.com/Licensing/licensing-programs/select)).
 Licenses for Windows IoT Enterprise provided through volume licensing cover upgrades only.

+Volume activation provides two ways to complete volume activations.
+Either or both key types can be used by customers to activate systems in their organization:

+- [Key Management Service (KMS)](/windows/deployment/volume-activation/activate-windows-10-clients-vamt#how-key-management-service-works) allows organizations to activate systems within their own network.
+- [Multiple Activation Key (MAK)](/windows/deployment/volume-activation/activate-windows-10-clients-vamt#how-multiple-activation-key-works) activates systems on a one-time basis, using Microsoft hosted activation services.

+For more information, see [Plan for Volume Activation](/windows/deployment/volume-activation/plan-for-volume-activation-client).

 > [!NOTE]
 > Windows IoT Enterprise LTSC is intended for use for fixed-function specialized devices only and cannot be used as a replacement of Windows desktop for general purpose computing.

+## Prerequisites

+To deploy Windows 10 IoT Enterprise LTSC 2021 with volume activation you need the following assets which can be obtained by your [Volume License Administrator](/licensing/administrator-faq), typically associated with the procurement process.

+> [!div class="checklist"]
+>
+> - Windows 10 Enterprise LTSC 2021 (x64) installation media or ISO
+> - Multiple Activation Key (MAK) if you are not using an on-prem Key Management Service (KMS)

 ## Getting Started

 In this section, you install **Windows 10 Enterprise LTSC 2021** then transform it into **Windows 10 IoT Enterprise LTSC 2021** using a 5-by-5 volume activation key associated with the activation model that best suits your needs.

->[!TIP]
->If you are new to volume activation and need a little more background before proceeding, see see [Plan for volume activation](/windows/deployment/volume-activation/plan-for-volume-activation-client).

 1. **Install Windows 10 Enterprise LTSC 2021**</br>
    Using the media for Windows 10 Enterprise LTSC 2021 acquired through your Volume License Service Center or Visual Studio Subscription

-1. **Install Latest Cumulative Updates**
+1. **Install Latest Cumulative Updates**</br>
-   The activation keys required to enable Windows 10 IoT Enterprise LTSC 2021 requires the installation of 2023-05 Cumulative update or a more recent successor.
+   The activation keys for Windows 10 IoT Enterprise LTSC 2021 require the installation of 2023-05 Cumulative update (10.0.19044.2905) or a more recent successor.
    - Select **Start**
    - Select **Settings**
    - Select **Windows Update**
    - Select **Check for Updates**
    - Install all available updates

+   Alternatively, you can install the update and its prerequisites manually using the 2023-05 Cumulative Update for Windows 10 Version 21H2 or a more recent successor.
+For more information about this update, see [KB5026361](https://support.microsoft.com/topic/may-9-2023-kb5026361-os-builds-19042-2965-19044-2965-and-19045-2965-3edafffe-c3cc-4010-af43-2097c84c9437).

 1. **Start PowerShell with Administrator privileges.**</br>
    You use this instance of PowerShell to verify the target operating system meets requirements then perform the transformation.